 The increase of space debris is also a matter of concern for South Africa due to the risk that it poses to space systems, and a consequent risk of disruption of the many space-based services on which we all rely.
-In this regard, we are honoured with the facilitation work undertaken by South Africans, the progress on the re-establishment of the new working group with its bureau to lead and take further discussion on outstanding Guidelines on the Long -Term Sustainability of Outer Space activities.
+In this regard, we are honouredpleased with the to facilitation work undertaken by South Africans, note the progress on the re-establishment of the new working group with its bureau to lead and take further discussion on of the Working Group on the outstanding Guidelines on the Long - Term Sustainability of Outer Space activities.
 South Africa acknowledges with appreciation the excellent work of the many experts that participated in this Working Group leading to the UNGA approval.
 South Africa implores on all delegations to employ the spirit of compromise and stride to reach a solution during this session of the STSC as the opposite is not delaying the impending great work ahead but also delays implementation of the approved guidelines.
-South Africa thus looks forward to critical discussion of the remaining Guidelines of the Long-Term Sustainability of Outer Space as soon as the Bureau for the Working Group is established.
+South Africa thus looks forward to critical discussion adopting of the remaining Guidelines of the Long-Term Sustainability of Outer Space as soon as the Bureau for the Working Group is established.